wellus/AWS-Lambda-Instance-AutoOn-Off/README.md

-# Lambda-Instance-AutoOn-Off
+## Lambda-Instance-AutoOn-Off
- AWS Lambda function to power on/off instances based on tags
+#AWS Lambda function to power on/off instances based on tags

+Insert